The third briefing in a 10-part webinar series by the National Press Foundation

 Hear from experts who focus on China, technology issues and the emerging US-China tech war

 Research Fellow, Hinrich Foundation and lecturer, NUS Business School

 Alex Capri is a research fellow at the Hinrich Foundation and a lecturer in the Business School at the National University of Singapore.
 He also teaches at the NUS Lee Kuan Yew School of Public Policy.

-He is the author of Techno-Nationalism: How it’s reshaping trade, geopolitics, and society (Wiley), due out in 2022.
+He is the author of Techno-Nationalism: How it’s reshaping trade, geopolitics, and society (Wiley), due out in late 2023.

 From 2007-2012, Alex was the Partner and Regional Leader of KPMG’s International Trade & Customs Practice in Asia Pacific, based in Hong Kong.
 Alex has over 20 years of experience in global value chains, business and international trade – both as an academic and a professional consultant.